Struggles for Freedom: Southern Africa is a rich collection of more than 27,000 objects and 190,000 pages of documents and images.

 - Out-of-print and other relevant books

 - Speeches and interviews

 The materials in Struggles for Freedom: South Africa were selected with the guidance of national advisory committees consisting of leading scholars, archivists, and public intellectuals in six African countries along with scholars from outside the region.
-This collection was made possible by generous support from the Andrew W. Mellon Foundation and the Arcadia Fund.
+This collection was made possible by generous support from the Mellon Foundation and the Arcadia Fund.